 Gran Canaria.
 Gran Canaria is one of Spain’s Canary Islands, off the coast of northwestern Africa.
 It’s known for its black lava and white sand beaches.

 Gothic Quarter.
-Central area of Barcelona, Gothic Quarter, known locally as Barri Gòtic, is crossed with narrow medieval streets filled with trendy bars, clubs and diverse cuisine restaurants.
+The central area of Barcelona, the Gothic Quarter, known locally as Barri Gòtic, is crossed with narrow medieval streets filled with trendy bars, clubs, and diverse cuisine restaurants.

 Plaza de España.
 Landmark square in Madrid lined with ceramic tiles.
-Featuring sculpture of Miguel de Cervantes, water fountain and a pond and nearby skyscrapers.
+Featuring sculpture of Miguel de Cervantes, a water fountain, and a pond, and nearby skyscrapers.

 Mosque of Cordoba.
 Iconic Moorish architecture example, this basilica is one of the oldest built in Islamic Spain.
 Arched pillars and beautiful frescos.

 El Retiro Park.
-Fully named as The Buen Retiro Park, this vast green area in Madrid was converted to public park in 19th century.
-Featuring boating lake, rose garden, several fountains and statues.
+Fully named as The Buen Retiro Park, this vast green area in Madrid was converted to a public park in the 19th century.
+Featuring a boating lake, a rose garden, several fountains, and statues.

 Teide.
 Active volcano and Spain’s highest peak, featuring a scenic aerial cable car and hiking trails.

 Museo Nacional del Prado.
 One of the most important art museums in Europe, hosting works of Velazquez, Goya, and El Greco in a large collection spanning from 12th until 19th century.